 - the effects of the lymphoma itself

-If you have diarrhoea, speak to your medical team.
+Speak to a member of your medical team if you have diarrhoea.
 There are medicines they can prescribe to help.
 There are also steps you can take to help you cope with diarrhoea.

 - you have blood in your poo

 - your poo is very dark brown or black

 - you have a lot of painless watery diarrhoea

 - your diarrhoea wakes you up

 - you have persistent or severe stomach cramps

 - you feel sick or have persistent vomiting (being sick) twice or more a day